-Since November 2019, the Directors of the Group and their appointed advisors have been working diligently towards a capital solution in recognition that the Company's cash flows, while substantially improved from 2017 levels, would remain insufficient to accommodate the scheduled July 2020 start of amortization for the Marathon Debt.
+During 2020, the Directors of the Group and their appointed advisors worked diligently towards a capital solution in recognition that the Company's cash flows, while substantially improved from 2017 levels, would remain insufficient to accommodate the scheduled July 2020 start of amortization for the Marathon Debt.
 During this process it became clear that Marathon did not wish to extend or refinance the Marathon Debt but required repayment in full.